nextdimension/superlightstack/README.md

 </com.mypackage.ViewOne>

 ```
-### 3. Create a new instance of transitioner and provide the base view,view container and bundle;
+### 3. Create a new instance of transitioner and provide the base view, view container and bundle.

 ```java
 Transitioner transitioner = new Transitioner(context, viewContainer, R.layout.view_one, R.id.ViewOne);
 transitioner.setup(bundle);
 ```

-### 4. Pass the bundle to save and restore the transitioner state when the activity is destroyed
+### 4. Save and restore the transitioner state when the activity is destroyed.

 ```java
 @Override